 “Orthopedics is such a rewarding specialty because you’re working with patients who have a significant problem, and oftentimes you’re correcting it,” says Wade Faerber, DO, program director of the orthopedic surgery residency at Riverside University Health System in Moreno Valley, California.
 “You see your patients’ functionality and quality of life dramatically improve.”

-Orthopedic surgery places high demands on physicians, and the competition for residency slots is intense.
-Yet the specialty appeals to results-driven individuals who are less inclined to puzzle over diagnoses or provide longitudinal care lasting years.
+The specialty places high demands on physicians, and getting into an orthopedic surgery residency program is hard.
+Yet orthopedics appeals to results-driven individuals who are less inclined to puzzle over diagnoses or provide longitudinal care lasting years.

 “There is an instant gratification that comes from repairing someone rather than taking care of someone with a chronic condition like high blood pressure,” points out Joel L. Rush, DO, who directs the orthopedic surgery residency at Broward Health Medical Center in Fort Lauderdale, Florida.